Wiman of Gojoseon: Biography

 After Emperor Gaozu of Han suppressed the rebellion of Zang Tu, king of Yan, he appointed general Lu Wan as Yan's new king.
 In 196 BC, Emperor Gaozu suspected Lu Wan of plotting rebellion and ordered an attack against Yan.
 Lu Wan fled to the Xiongnu while his general Wiman (Wei Man) led a thousand followers east to Gojoseon.
 He was initially ordered to fortify Gojoseon's northwestern border by King Jun of Gojoseon, however with the help of Yan refugees, Wiman usurped the throne (194~180 BCE).
-King Jun fled to Jin and called himself the "King of Han."
+King Jun fled to Jin and called himself the "King of Han (韓王)".